gSOLO/DigilCoin/README.md

 #### Contract Token

-**External ERC721 Tokens** (NFTs), can be sent to this contract and will be Linked to a newly created Digil Token.
-The External Token can then be **Recalled** (sent to the current Digil Token owner), but only after the Digil Token has been either Activated or Destroyed.
+**ERC721 Tokens** (NFTs), can be sent to this contract and will be Linked to a newly created Digil Token.
+The Digil Token that is created has an initial Incremental Value equal to the Minimum Incremental Value, or, if the Token sent itself is a Digil Token, the greater of either the Minimum Incremental Value or the Digil Token's Incremental Value.
+The ERC721 Token can then be **Recalled** (sent to the current Digil Token owner), but only after the new Digil Token has been either Activated or Destroyed.

 ### Withdrawls